legendu-net/blog/misc/content/2014-10-03-data-types-in-teradata-sql.markdown

 3. be careful about return type of string functions, some return too long strings, better to manually cast them to short strings

+## Date Types

+1. Dates can be represented by strings in the 'yyyy-mm-dd' format in Teradata SQL, and these strings will be converted to dates implicitly when necessarily.
+    For example,
+    the following code counts the number of transactions in a month.

+    select
+        count(*) as n
+    from
+        some_transaction_table
+    where
+        tran_dt between '2014-03-01' and '2014-03-31'
+    ;

+2. Be careful when you work with date in SQL.
+    A non-exist date can result in tricky errors.
+    For example (note that `2016-09-31` does not exist)

+        where dt between '2016-09-01' and '2016-09-31'

+    in Teradata throws the error message "a character string failed to convert to a numeric value".